DIAGNijmegen/website-content/content/pages/vacancies/ood.md

 type: student
 picture: vacancies/ood.jpg
 template: vacancy-single
-people: Bram van Ginneken, Keelin Murphy
+people: Bram van Ginneken
-description: Develop a method for out-of-distribution detection to make AI more reliable and robust
+description: Develop a method for out-of-distribution detection to make AI more reliable and robust.

 **This is an AI for Health MSc project.
 Students are eligible to receive a monthly reimbursement of €500,- for